Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

 This procedure needs to be done on all mgmt switches.

 - Spine switches will have three total configuration files/checkpoints.
   - 1.2 fresh install
   - 1.2 upgrade
   - 1.0

 - Leaf-BMC switches will have have two configuration files/checkpoints.
   - 1.2
   - 1.0

-### Aruba
+## Aruba

-1. View the checkpoints.

-    Ensure that the proper checkpoints exist. `CSM1_0` and `CSM1_2` are used in this example.
+1. Ensure that the proper checkpoint files exist. `CSM1_0_CANU_1_2_4` and `CSM1_2_UPGRADE_CANU_1_3_2` are used in this example.

     Example:

-    ```
+    ```text
     sw-spine-001# show checkpoint | include CSM
     CSM1_2_FRESH_INSTALL_CANU_1_3_2                     latest      User    2022-04-01T20:11:57Z  GL.10.09.0010
     CSM1_2_UPGRADE_CANU_1_3_2                           checkpoint  User    2022-04-01T18:57:06Z  GL.10.09.0010